 The Chinese community in Canada has a long history dating back to the 19th century.
 The first Canadian-born baby of Chinese origin, Won Alexander Cumyow, was born in Port Douglas, B.C. in 1861.
 There are many resources available to Canadians of Chinese origin who would like to explore their personal connection to Chinese-Canadian history.
-The purpose of this subject guide is to provide tools and information to support such research.
+The purpose of this research guide is to provide tools and information to support such research.

 The initial phase of this project emphasized Chinese pioneers and records in B.C.
 For decades B.C. was the province of residence for a majority of Chinese immigrants, and many of the records created as Chinese settlement expanded to other parts of the country during later decades are still subject to privacy regulations.
-However, additional funding from Library and Archives Canada has made it possible to extend the scope of the subject guide to include more information relating to other provinces.
+However, additional funding from Library and Archives Canada has made it possible to extend the scope of the research guide to include more information relating to other provinces.

 Some Chinese did not come to Canada directly from China but came by way of other countries.
 For information on Chinese communities outside China and Canada, see Chinese Diaspora.
 Because there was a considerable amount of Chinese transmigration between the U.S. and Canada, some researchers may be especially interested in exploring Chinese-American connections and roots.
 This topic is explored separately on our Chinese-American Genealogy page.